The Scary Health Risks of Colored Halloween Contact Lenses

-Halloween is the hands-down best holiday for beauty gurus, fashionistas, and anyone who really just wants to go balls-to-the-wall with a whole lot of ~look~ for a night.
-Lately, that means horror movie-level makeup FX, stick-on vampire teeth, fake blood, and—the pièce de résistance—creepy AF colored contacts that turn your peepers blood red, deathly black, or ghostly white.
+That often means horror movie-level makeup FX, stick-on vampire teeth, fake blood, and—the pièce de résistance—creepy AF colored Halloween contact lenses that turn your peepers blood red, ghoulish green, deathly black, or ghostly white.

-Investigations into these illicit lenses have found that they may contain high levels of bacteria from unsanitary packaging, shipping, and storage conditions, as well as toxins like lead, which can be used in the coloring on decorative lenses and will leach directly into your eyes.
-(Regular lenses can be dangerous too—make sure you're not making these contact mistakes.)
-The health risks include everything from a cut or scratch of the cornea, to allergic reactions, decreased vision, infections, and even blindness, according to the FDA.
-(Not convinced?
-Just read this story about a woman who left her contact in her eye for 6 months.
-Then you'll be scared.)
+Despite these warnings, national studies conducted for optometrists found that 11 percent of consumers have worn decorative contact lenses, and the majority of those individuals purchased them without a prescription, according to ICE.
+Investigations into these illicit lenses have found that they may contain high levels of bacteria from unsanitary packaging, shipping, and storage conditions, as well as toxins like lead, which can be used in the coloring on decorative lenses and will leach directly into your eyes, per ICE.
+(Not scared yet?
+Just read this story about a woman who had a contact lens stuck in her eye for 28 years.)

 Where to Get Halloween Contact Lenses—and How to Wear Them Safely